aldoportillo/notes/load-balancer.md

 curl localhost:8081/load_balancer
 ```

 This shows us a visual representation of a weighted round robin distribution approach.
-Every time we curl the load balancer, 3 requests are sent to 3000 for every 1 sent to 3001.
+Every time we curl the load balancer, we get more requests sent to port 3000 than 3001.
 Pretty cool 😎